TUMMY TUCK SURGERY

 Patients in the Greensburg and Pittsburgh area turn to us for abdominoplasty (tummy tuck) surgery to flatten the midsection and erase the effects of pregnancy, weight loss, or other factors.
 Aestique® Medical Center offers a peaceful ambiance, secluded grounds, and an elite surgical, anesthetic, and nursing staff.
 Contact Aestique® Medical Center today to learn more about abdominoplasty / tummy tuck surgery.

 As some of the most experienced plastic surgeons in the greater Pittsburgh area, Drs.
-Lazzaro, Antimarino and Dr. Julio Clavijo specialize in a full range of body contouring procedures, including liposuction and body lift.
+Lazzaro and Antimarino specialize in a full range of body contouring procedures, including liposuction and body lift.
 In addition, they are regarded as some of the most accomplished Pittsburgh breast augmentation and male breast reduction experts.
 The skilled surgeons of Aestique Plastic Surgery also offer mommy makeover surgery for women seeking to restore their physique following childbearing.
 Please visit the respective pages to learn more about these highly effective treatments.